 Clinical Development Program for Autologous MSC-NTF Cellular TherapY

-We are conducting a phase 3 clinical trial of autologous MSC-NTF cellular therapy in Amyotrophic Lateral Sclerosis (ALS) and have initiated clinical development in Progressive MS. We are conducting preclinical studies to determine the potential for autologous MSC-NTF cells in other conditions, including Huntington’s Disease (HD), Parkinson’s Disease (PD) and Autism Spectrum Disorder.
+We have completed a phase 3 clinical trial of autologous MSC-NTF cellular therapy in Amyotrophic Lateral Sclerosis (ALS) and are conducting a phase 2 clinical trial in Progressive MS. We are conducting preclinical studies to determine the potential for autologous MSC-NTF cells in other conditions, including Huntington’s Disease (HD), Parkinson’s Disease (PD) and Autism Spectrum Disorder.